aqjune/aqjune.github.io/index.md

 - Sep, 2021 ~ now: Research engineer, CryptoLab.
   * I'm serving a mandatory military service by working for this company as well (~ Aug, 2022).
-  * If you are interested in working with CryptoLab, please feel free to send a mail to me!
+  * If you are interested in working for CryptoLab, please feel free to send a mail to me!
 - May ~ Aug, 2019 : Intern, Program Analysis Team at Apple (Cupertino).
 - Feb ~ Apr, 2018 : Research intern, Programming Principles and Tools Group at Microsoft Research (Cambridge, UK).